What Constitutes a Successful Private Equity Exit? 2025 Insights

 Buyers need clean books, few surprises, and a clear story that works.
 Which means PE firms must prepare for diligence years before with good governance, regulator compliance, and audited accounts.

-Recent successful exits provide useful lessons.
+Recent successful private equity exit examples provide useful lessons.
 Thoma Bravo’s 2023 exit from security company Ping Identity resulted in a 5x return after a three-year tech enablement strategy.
 Likewise, Advent International’s IPO partial exit of Sovos Brands demonstrated that hybrid strategies can realize both liquidity and recurring upside.

 Hottest trends to look out for in 2025 include: